 \subsection{Spectral Condition for $\mu$P under Width Scaling}

-We briefly review $\mu$P and its spectral condition under width scaling~\citep{mup-spectral}, which serves as the conceptual foundation of our extension to joint width–depth scaling. \paragraph{Theoretical setup.} A canonical setting~\citep{mup-spectral} for analyzing $\mu$P under width scaling is the deep linear multilayer perceptron (MLP) trained with one step on a single data point $(\vx,\vy)$.
+We briefly review $\mu$P and its spectral condition under width scaling~\citep{mup-spectral}, which serves as the conceptual foundation of our extension to joint width–depth scaling.

+\paragraph{Theoretical setup.} A canonical setting~\citep{mup-spectral} for analyzing $\mu$P under width scaling is the deep linear multi-layer perceptron (MLP) trained with one step on a single data point $(\vx,\vy)$.
 Specifically, we set $\vh_0(\vx)=\mW_0\vx$ and denote by $\mW_l$ the matrix weight at layer $l$.
 The network is then defined as

 where the depth $L=\Theta(1)$ is fixed, while the model widths scale to infinity.
-Although highly simplified, this setup captures the core scaling behavior of feature learning~\citep{mup-spectral}.
-Moreover, $\mu$P formulations derived under this setup can be directly applied to practical pretraining~\citep{TP5,hu2024minicpm,dit-mup}, including Transformers trained with AdamW, enabling stable feature learning and reliable HP transfer.
+Although highly simplified, this setup captures the core width-scaling behavior of feature learning~\citep{mup-spectral}.
+Moreover, $\mu$P formulations motivated by this setup have been successfully used in practical pretraining~\citep{TP5,hu2024minicpm,dit-mup}, including Transformers trained with AdamW, enabling stable feature learning and reliable HP transfer.

-\paragraph{$\mu$P principle and its spectral condition.} As network size increases, standard parameterization (SP) typically leads to either exploding or vanishing feature updates. $\mu$P resolves this issue by reparameterizing HPs with size to realize the following principle~\citep{TP4}. \begin{principle}[$\mu$P principle] $\mu$P desires to realize scale-invariant feature learning while maximizing the feature change induced by parameter updates.
-Formally, it desires
+\paragraph{$\mu$P principle and its spectral condition under width scaling.} As network size increases, standard parameterization (SP) typically leads to either exploding or vanishing feature updates. $\mu$P resolves this issue by reparameterizing HPs with size to realize the following stable and efficient principle~\citep{TP4}. \begin{principle}[$\mu$P principle] $\mu$P aims to realize scale-invariant feature learning while maximizing the feature change induced by parameter updates.
+Formally, it requires

 \end{principle} Under the width-scaling regime,~\citet{mup-spectral} showed that Principle~\ref{principle: mup} is ensured by the following simple spectral scaling condition on the weights and their per-step updates: